cromagn/metis-reaction-protocol/docs/ble_protocol.rst

 The primary communication channel is defined by the following proprietary 128-bit UUID, acting as a command/data relay service:

 * **Custom Service UUID:** ``6e400001-b5a3-f393-e0a9-e50e24dcca9e``

-This service contains the two essential Characteristics required for bidirectional communication.

 2.2.
 Characteristic Identification Methodology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~